 Our collective and individual needs and voices should be represented in government.
 Basic human rights and the ability to engage in civic participation should not be limited by a person’s race, ethnicity, religion, disability, gender, sexual orientation, gender identity, or country of origin.

-NM KIDS are COUNTing on Us: A Campaign for a Better New Mexico
+NM KIDS are COUNTing on Us

 For the third straight year, New Mexico ranks 49th in the nation for child well-being.
 It will take a comprehensive and focused set of strategies, and the political and public will to make them a reality, to improve child well-being in New Mexico.
 This policy agenda, based on the metrics used to measure child well-being in the Annie E. Casey Foundation’s annual KIDS COUNT Data Book, offers one such approach.
 (Policy agenda; updated June 2016) Read more